Leader's Gardens: Features

 The gate at the Putney Embankment entrance is the original from 1903 and is made of cast iron, as are the railings surrounding the park, which have ornamental ball finials topped with tall spikes.

 The Putney Sculpture Trail by sculpturer Alan Thornhill begins in the park.
 Exodus is in the centre of the park and was installed in 2008.

 Wildlife

 The park has mature horse chestnut trees and a bug hotel was added in 2017.

 Amenities

 LooLoo's cafe is in the park and has public toilets.

 The children's playground is for under 7 year olds.
 New equipment was installed in 2012 with a rubber surface, and there is also a skateboard area.
+In July 2026, two of the 4 swings in the playground for older children, the ones without safety bars, were temporarily removed, for repair.
+They are now back.

 In 2017, a new play garden was laid out with logs and stepping stones.

 Sports grounds

 There are three all weather tennis courts on the south side of the park which can be booked via All Star Tennis.